mwganson/fcbmpimport/README.md

 <h3 id='Final Thoughts'>Final Thoughts</h3>

 It is hoped some users will find this macro to be of some usefulness.
 I developed it with the idea of using it for importing images to be engraved with a cnc engraver / miniature mill to create signs and such.
 It works reasonably well for that purpose, but it is somewhat disappointing that FreeCAD does not perform well in terms of speed when working with images beyond low resolution examples, such as the butterfly image, and even with that one it can be a struggle.
+There are a couple features that I highly recommend you use after importing your image as a Wire: Apply Midpoints, and Remove Colinear.
+Both of these are accessed via the Select Button right-click context menu.

 Still, it's another option, another tool, something we can never have too many of.
 Even if you never use it to import images, consider looking at the Select Objects and Wire Point Editing Tools, which can potentially come in handy in other contexts while using FreeCAD.